fybrik/crdoc/README.md

 # crdoc

-crdoc is a CLI to generate markdown documentation from Kubernetes `CustomResourceDefinition` YAML files.
+Generate markdown documentation from Kubernetes `CustomResourceDefinition` YAML files.

 ## Install

+Use one of the following methods to install `crdoc`.

+### Binary (Cross-platform)

+Download the appropriate version for your platform from [Releases](https://github.com/mesh-for-data/crdoc/releases/latest).
+You may want to install it somewhere in your system's PATH such as `/usr/local/bin`.

+### Using go get

+If you have go 1.13 or later then you can run:

 ```bash
 go get github.com/mesh-for-data/crdoc
 ```

-This will put crdoc in `$(go env GOPATH)/bin`.
-You may need to add that directory to your `$PATH` if you encounter a "command not found" error.
+This will put `crdoc` in `$(go env GOPATH)/bin`.
+You may need to add that directory to your system's PATH if you encounter a "command not found" error.

 ## Usage